telstra/MessagingAPI-SDK-python/README.md

 Find out whether a SMS has been sent.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/getSmsStatus>.

-The function `tls.messaging.sms.get_status` can be used to retrieve the status of a SMS.
+The function `telstra.messaging.sms.get_status` can be used to retrieve the status of a SMS.
 It takes the following arguments:

 - `message_id`:Unique identifier for the message.

-Raises `tls.messaging.exceptions.SmsError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.SmsError` if anything goes wrong.

 It returns an object with the following properties: